 Cambodia may be a Johnny-come-lately on the Southeast Asia tourist trail, but there’s one area where they’ve already caught up with, even exceeded, their neighbours.
 The restaurants here (in both Siem Reap and Phnom Penh) are fantastic.
 The Cambodian culinary scene has developed in less than ten years, yet has managed to set high standards so that even the average restaurants should serve up...
 Read our full review of Italian restaurants.

-I’m not American, which you can tell by the fact that I eat burgers with a knife and fork (frankly, the concept of having to unhinge your jaw in order to put food in your mouth seems freakish and bizarre), have an almost disturbing neurosis about “proper” spelling, and get very twitchy when someone asks for recommendations about Mexican food.
-I grew up in Ireland, during the 80s, when...
+I’m not American, which you can tell by the fact that I eat burgers with a knife and fork (frankly, the concept of having to unhinge your jaw in order to put food in your mouth seems freakish and bizarre), have an almost disturbing neurosis about “proper” spelling, and get very twitchy when someone asks for recommendations about Mexican food....
 Read our full review of Mexican food.

 Cambodian food does get a bit of a bad rap compared to its neighbours, for numerous reasons of varying soundness, and it can seem incongruous therefore to even associate the words “posh”, “Khmer” and “nosh” (a bit like trying to think of snazzy Welsh food), but associate them you can, and the rewards for doing so in Siem Reap are rich...
 Read our full review of Fancy Cambodian food.